DecodeSur007/Chat-bot-1/README.md

 # Chat-bot-1
 #REPORT
-Absolutely, here is a detailed report on your code for a simple chatbot:
+Detailed report for my a simple chatbot:

 *Imports:*